jasonknight/gopress/docs.md

 ```go
 func (o *Link) Find(_findByLinkId int64) (bool, error)
 ```
-Find dynamic finder for link_id -> bool,error Generic and programatically generator finder for Link
+Find searchs against the primary key link_id and will return bool,error This method is a programatically generated finder for Link

-Note that Fine returns a bool if found, not err, in the case of a return of true, the instance data will be filled out. a call to find ALWAYS overwrites the model you call Find on i.e. receiver is a pointer.
+Note that Find returns a bool if found, not err, in the case of a return of true, the instance data will be filled out. a call to find ALWAYS overwrites the model you call Find on i.e. receiver is a pointer.